-Research shows that potatoes are among the most filling foods on the plant.
-They are known to increase the levels of the hormone called cholecystokinin which is responsible for signalling satiety.
+Research shows that potatoes are among the most filling foods on the planet.
+They are known to increase the levels of the hormone called cholecystokinin which is responsible for signaling satiety.
 Because potatoes are so filling, they may help you manage your weight by keeping you feeling full so that you can avoid cravings.

 Resistant starch has also been shown to regulate blood sugar levels, improve digestive health, and boost nutrient absorption.
 As long as you prepare your potatoes the healthy way without using too much oil or butter, you probably won’t gain weight if you consume them in moderation.

 Try to stay away from deep-fried French fries, as they’re significantly higher in calories.
 If you simply must have a plate of French fries, try tossing sliced potatoes in a tablespoon of olive oil and your favorite seasonings, and then bake them in the oven instead of frying.
 If you must have that crispy, fried texture and taste, you might wish to make them in an air fryer, which requires only a small amount of oil.